 - Brewed hot espresso

 - Milk — any kind works here!
-No need to alter this recipe for an oat milk or almond milk latte either!
+No need to alter this recipe for dairy-free milks either, like oat milk or almond milk!

 - Vanilla syrup